Education in Helsinki

 Helsinki Vocational CollegeVocational education and trainingLink redirects to another website

-There are many upper secondary schools in Helsinki.
+There are many general upper secondary schools in Helsinki.
 Helsinki also boasts numerous schools where languages other than Finnish or Swedish are spoken.
-In addition to the daytime upper secondary school for young people, Helsinki has three upper secondary schools for adults (aikuislukio).
+In addition to the daytime general upper secondary school for young people, Helsinki has three general upper secondary schools for adults (aikuislukio).

 Support and guidance for young people